Home » Glossary » Railroad Cars

 Tank Car

-Transports: Compressed or liquid commodities, like chemicals, molasses, edible tallow, water, and diesel fuel.
+Compressed or liquid commodities such as chemicals, molasses, edible tallow, water, and diesel fuel.

-transporting commodities such as liquid fertilizers, chemicals, fuel oils and asphalt, and food-grade oils.
+Commonly carry liquid fertilizers, chemicals, fuel oils, asphalt, and food-grade oils.

-Designed to transport food-grade oils, ethanol, petroleum products, and various chemicals.
+Designed for food-grade oils, ethanol, petroleum products, and various industrial chemicals.

 Well Car

-Transports: Intermodal containers, which can hold a wide variety of goods.
+Intermodal containers carrying a wide variety of goods.

 Well Car Rail Car